rmmeans/S3-Private-Downloader/README.md

 #### How to use
 Once configured, this application can redirect to any S3 object key within the pre-configured bucket.
-For example, assuming my bucket name was "my-awesome-bucket" and I had a private file in there that I wished to download named: this/is/a/file/path.txt, I could get a request for it like so: http://this-app-host:port/this/is/a/file/path.txt.
+For example, assuming my bucket name was "my-awesome-bucket" and I had a private file in there that I wish to download named: this/is/a/file/path.txt, I could get a request for it like so: http://this-app-host:port/this/is/a/file/path.txt.
 This app will sign that URL and redirect your client to download it.

 ### Are you serious, why was this written?
 You wasted your time!